 The other problem with low/no fruit green smoothies is that they do not contain sufficient calories to be a meal.
 Green smoothie meals (but NOT a strict, green smoothie-only diet) were instrumental in my weight loss.
 Green smoothie meals (but not green smoothie-only diets or fasts) are a foundation to what I promote for weight loss.

 No/low fruit green smoothies do not contain sufficient calories, so they have limited, if any, effect on overall calorie intake.
 They can’t be meals, so you’ll either risk being severely calorie deficient if you bulk up on blended vegetable fiber or you’ll end up getting hungry between meals and will not be able to comply with the necessary dietary changes I promote in order to lose weight.

 Fruit Is Not Sugary Junk Food

 The blanket statements made by some Internet health gurus warning otherwise healthy people about the “dangers” of consuming fructose from fruit, and low/no fructose intake recommendations, are inconsistent with my green smoothie weight loss plan.

-Such statements are inconsistent with the results I’ve seen from thousands who have used green smoothies and my Green Smoothie Weight Loss Program.
+Such statements are inconsistent with the results I’ve seen from thousands who have used green smoothies and my RESET 28 weight loss program.
 They’re inconsistent with the peer-reviewed, scientific research that I’ve kept up with over the years.